 PIONEERING A DRUG DEVELOPMENT PROGRAMME

-Queen’s University’s Cystic Fibrosis research team is recognised as world leading, having worked for over 12 years supporting the development of drugs that improve the function of CTFR.
+Queen’s University’s Cystic Fibrosis research team is internationally recognised, having worked for over 15 years supporting the development and evaluation of CFTR modulator therapies designed to retore CFTR protein function.

-Prior to their work, treatments for Cystic Fibrosis had been focused on symptom control.
-However, during the last decade, Queen’s University Belfast has been at the forefront of major advancements in drugs targeting the underlying genetic deficit.
+Prior to their work, treatments for CF had been primarily focused on symptom control.
+However, during the last decade, Queen’s University Belfast has been at the forefront of major advancements in drugs targeting the underlying genetic and protein deficit.

-Extensive clinical trial experience coupled with a Clinical Trial Network infrastructure established by Queen’s and the Belfast Health and Social Care Trust, resulted in Queen’s playing a pivotal role in a drug development programme working alongside Vertex Pharmaceuticals to deliver trials for single, double and triple therapies in Cystic Fibrosis.
+Extensive clinical trial experience coupled with a Northern Ireland Clinical Trial Network infrastructure established by Queen’s and the Belfast Health and Social Care Trust, enabled Queen’s to play a central role in multinational drug development programmes, resulted in Queen’s playing a pivotal role in a drug development programme working alongside Vertex Pharmaceuticals and other partners to deliver Phase II and III trials of single, dual and triple combinations CFTR modulator therapies in Cystic Fibrosis.

-Working with industry, clinical trial networks and contract research organisations and colleagues at other Higher Education Institutes such as Imperial College, Queen’s University has developed expertise in the delivery of clinical trials of single and multiple combination therapies.
+Working with industry partners, contract research organisations, and the European CF Clinical Trial Network, Queen’s University has developed expertise in the delivery of clinical trials of single and multiple combination therapies.

 Their expertise in Cystic Fibrosis, and with respect to clinical trials has hugely contributed to the outstanding progress in treating this severe, life shortening disease across more than a decade of dedicated help and knowledge.